andrewgdunn/predict410/study.md

 Here the reader should note that in general $\mathrm{Cov}[aX+b,cY+d] = ac\mathrm{Cov}[X,Y]$.
 If $X$ and $Y$ are independent random variables, then $\mathrm{Cov}[X,Y] = 0$.
 The converse of this statement is not true except when both $X$ and $Y$ are normally distributed.
 In general $\mathrm{Cov}[X,Y] = 0$ does not imply that $X$ and $Y$ are indepdented random variables.

 # Study Questions for Ordinary Least Squares Regression

-When we refer to a 'simple linear regression', to what type of model are we referring?
+__Question__: When we refer to a 'simple linear regression', to what type of model are we referring?
 How does a 'simple linear regression' differ from a 'multiple regression'?

+Response from [@montgomery2012introduction] pages 2 and 4.

+$$ y = \beta_0 + \beta_1x + \varepsilon $$

+The equation abovce is called a __linear regression model__.
+Customarily $x$ is called the independent variable and $y$ is called the dependent variable.
+However, this often causes confustion with the concept of statistical independence, so we refer to $x$ as the __predictor__ or __regressor__and $y$ as the __response__ variable.
+Because the equation above involves only one __regressor__ variable, it is called a __simple linear regression model__.

+In general the response variable $y$ may be related to $k$ regressors, $x_1, x_2, \ldots, x_k$, so that:

+$$ y = \beta_0 + \beta_1x_1 + \beta_2x_2 + \ldots + \beta_kx_x + \varepsilon $$

+This is called a __multiple linear regression model__ because more than one regressor is involved.
+The adjetive linear is employed to indicate that the model is linear in the parameters $\beta_0, \beta_1, \ldots, \beta_k$, not because the $y$ is a linear function of the $x$'s.

-In statistics, and in this course, we use the term 'regression' as a general term.
+__Question__: In statistics, and in this course, we use the term 'regression' as a general term.
 What do we mean by the term 'regression'?
 What is the objective of a 'regression model'?

+Response from [@montgomery2012introduction] pages 1.

+Regression analysis is a _statistical technique__ for investigating and __modeling the relationship between variables__.
+The goal of regression analysis is to determine the values of parameters for a function that causes the function to best fit a set of data.
+Regression analysis helps one understand how the typical value of the dependent variable changes when any one of the independent variables is varied, while the other independent variables are held fixed [@wiki:regressionanalysis].

-What do we mean by 'linear regression'? represent a linear regression?
+__Question__: What do we mean by 'linear regression'? represent a linear regression?
 Which equations represent a linear regression?

-(a) $Y = b_0 + b_1*X_1$
+(a) $y = \beta_0 + \beta_1x_1$
-(b) $Y = b_0 + b_1*X_1 + b_2*(X_2^2)$
+(b) $y = \beta_0 + \beta_1x_1 + \beta_2x_2^2$
-(c) $Y = b_0 + \exp(b1)*X_1$
+(c) $y = \beta_0 + \exp(\beta_1)x_1$

+Both (a) and (c) are representations of linear regression because they only have a single __regressor__. (b), with the presence of $x_2^2$ has two __regressors__.

-Before building statistical models, it is a common and preferred practice to perform an Exploratory Data Analysis (EDA).
+__Question__: Before building statistical models, it is a common and preferred practice to perform an Exploratory Data Analysis (EDA).
 What constitutes an EDA for a simple linear regression model?
 Is this EDA satisfactory for a multiple regression model, or do we need to change or extend the EDA?
 As we move forward in this course we will also learn about logistic regression models and survival regression models, will these methods need their own EDA or is EDA general to all statistical models?

-In the simple linear regression model what is the relationship between R-squared and the correlation coefficient rho?
+__Question__: In the simple linear regression model what is the relationship between R-squared and the correlation coefficient rho?

-How do we interpret a regression coefficient in OLS regression?
+__Question__: How do we interpret a regression coefficient in OLS regression?

-Frequently, as a form of EDA for OLS regression we make a scatterplot between the response variable Y and a predictor variable X. As an assumption of OLS, the response variable Y must be continuous.
+__Question__: Frequently, as a form of EDA for OLS regression we make a scatterplot between the response variable Y and a predictor variable X. As an assumption of OLS, the response variable Y must be continuous.
 However, the predictor variable X could be continuous or discrete.
 When the predictor variable is discrete, does a scatterplot still make sense?
 If not, what type of visual EDA does make sense?
 Does the appropriateness of the scatterplot make sense if the discrete variable takes on many discrete values (such as the set of integers, think of dollar amounts rounded to the nearest dollar) versus only a few discrete values(such as a coded categorical variable which only takes the values 1, 2, or 3)?

-The simple linear regression model is a special case of 'Multiple Regression' or 'Ordinary Least Squares'(OLS) regression.
+__Question__: The simple linear regression model is a special case of 'Multiple Regression' or 'Ordinary Least Squares'(OLS) regression.
 (We will typically use the term OLS regression.)
 What are the assumptions of OLS regression?
 In the final step of a regression analysis we perform a 'check of model adequacy'.
 What model diagnostics do we use to validate our fitted model against the model assumptions of OLS regression?

-How are the parameters, i.e. the model coefficients, estimated in OLS regression?
+__Question__: How are the parameters, i.e. the model coefficients, estimated in OLS regression?
 How does this relate to maximum likelihood estimation?
 How do you show the relationship between OLS regression and maximum likelihood estimation?

-What is the overall F-test?
+__Question__: What is the overall F-test?
 What is the null hypothesis and what is the alternate hypothesis?
 The overall F-test is also called the 'test for a regression effect'.
 Why is it called this?

-What is the difference between R-squared and adjusted R-squared?
+__Question__: What is the difference between R-squared and adjusted R-squared?
 How is each measure computed, and which measure should we prefer?
 How does the interpretation of R-squared change as we move from the simple linear regression model to the multiple regression model?

-The simple linear regression model $Y = b_0 + b_1*X_1$ has three parameters.
+__Question__: The simple linear regression model $Y = b_0 + b_1*X_1$ has three
+parameters.
 Two of the parameters are $b_0$ and $b_1$.
 What is the third parameter?

-What is a sampling distribution?
+__Question__: What is a sampling distribution?
 What theoretical distribution do the parameter estimates have in OLS regression?
 What distribution do we use in practice?
 Why do we use a different distribution in practice?

-The final step of a regression analysis is a 'check of model adequacy'.
+__Question__: The final step of a regression analysis is a 'check of model adequacy'.
 This 'check of model adequacy' or 'goodness-of-fit' is a very important step in regression analysis.
 Why?
 Which quantities in the regression output are affected when the fitted model deviates from the underlying assumptions of OLS regression?

-Nested Models: Given two regression models M1 and M2, what does it mean when we say that 'M2 nests M1'?
+__Question__: Nested Models: Given two regression models M1 and M2, what does it mean when we say that 'M2 nests M1'?

-What is the Analysis of Variance Table for a regression model?
+__Question__: What is the Analysis of Variance Table for a regression model?
 How do we interpret it and what statistical tests and quantities can be computed from it?

-When the intercept is excluded in a regression model, how does the computation and the interpretation of R-squared change?
+__Question__: When the intercept is excluded in a regression model, how does the computation and the interpretation of R-squared change?
 Fit a no intercept model in SAS and check the SAS output for any noted differences.

-How do we interpret the diagnostic plots output by the PLOTS(ONLY)=(DIAGNOSTICS) option in PROC REG in SAS?
+__Question__: How do we interpret the diagnostic plots output by the PLOTS(ONLY)=(DIAGNOSTICS) option in PROC REG in SAS?

-Why do we plot each predictor variable against the residual as a model diagnostic?
+__Question__: Why do we plot each predictor variable against the residual as a model diagnostic?

-Why do we perform transformations in the construction of regression models?
+__Question__: Why do we perform transformations in the construction of regression models?
 Name at least two reasons.

-What is multicollinearity and how does it affect the parameter estimates in OLS regression?
+__Question__: What is multicollinearity and how does it affect the parameter estimates in OLS regression?
 How do we diagnose multicollinearity?

-What is a Variance Inflation Factor (VIF) and how does it relate to multicollinearity?
+__Question__: What is a Variance Inflation Factor (VIF) and how does it relate to multicollinearity?

-Given a set of predictor variables $X_1,\ldots, X_n$, which are determined to show a high degree of multicollinearity between some of the variables, how should we choose a subset of these predictor variables to reduce the degree of multicollinearity and improve our OLS regression performance?
+__Question__: Given a set of predictor variables $X_1,\ldots, X_n$, which are determined to show a high degree of multicollinearity between some of the variables, how should we choose a subset of these predictor variables to reduce the degree of multicollinearity and improve our OLS regression performance?

-Variable Selection: How does forward variable selection work?
+__Question__: Variable Selection: How does forward variable selection work?
 How does backward variable selection work?
 How does stepwise variable selection work?

 # Study Questions for Multivariate Analysis

 ## Principle Components Analysis

-Principal Components Analysis (PCA): What is principal components analysis?
+__Question__: Principal Components Analysis (PCA): What is principal components analysis?
 How does PCA eliminate the problem of multicollinearity?
 What does it mean for X1 and X2 to be orthogonal?
 In order to better understand orthogonality, take the building prices data set and perform these steps:

 (a) Perform a PROC CORR on X1-X9.
 (b) Create nine orthogonal predictor variables using PCA.
 Call these variables Z1-Z9.
 (c) Perform a PROC CORR on Z1-Z9.

-Principal Components Analysis is described as a method of 'dimension reduction'.
+__Question__: Principal Components Analysis is described as a method of 'dimension reduction'.
 How does PCA reduce the dimension of a statistical problem?
 How do you select the reduced dimension for your problem.

 ## Factor Analysis

-Are the factor scores always orthogonal?
+__Question__: Are the factor scores always orthogonal?
 Are they orthogonal after a rotation?

-If two analysts perform a factor analysis, are they likely to arrive at the same result?
+__Question__: If two analysts perform a factor analysis, are they likely to arrive at the same result?
 If the same two analysts perform a principal components analysis, are they likely to get the same result?

-What is the first step in performing a factor analysis?
+__Question__: What is the first step in performing a factor analysis?

-In the context of factor analysis, what is the communality of factors?
+__Question__: In the context of factor analysis, what is the communality of factors?

 ## Cluster Analysis

-What is the difference between hierarchical and non-hierarchical clustering?
+__Question__: What is the difference between hierarchical and non-hierarchical clustering?

-What is linkage?
+__Question__: What is linkage?
 What types of linkage are there?

-How do we examine the goodness-of-fit of a cluster analysis or two comparative cluster analyses?
+__Question__: How do we examine the goodness-of-fit of a cluster analysis or two comparative cluster analyses?

-Do the data need to be treated before we perform a cluster analysis?
+__Question__: Do the data need to be treated before we perform a cluster analysis?

 \newpage
 # References